lakkatv/lakka-website/content/articles/2014/07/18/a-brand-new-website.md

 We got some prototype version, and kivutar released a [video](https://www.youtube.com/watch?v=bnJQa1J_v5s) on a running menu on Raspberry Pi.

 PC port works just fine.
-We managed to play Nintendo 64 and Playstation One games without noticeable issues concerning frame rate.
+We managed to play Nintendo 64 and PlayStation One games without noticeable issues concerning frame rate.

 We also started to port the system to cubieboard.
 It still has the RGUI menu, but we